RobertD502/TeamsStatusMacOS/README.md

 launchctl load -w ~/Library/LaunchAgents/com.homeassistant.MSTeamsStatusSender-Local.plist
 ```

 That's it!
-Whenever you are logged in on your Mac, the script will run every 2 seconds and update the input_text.microsoft_teams_status entity if the current meeting state from the Teams log differs from the previous state.
+Whenever you are logged in on your Mac, the script will run every 2 seconds and update the input_text.microsoft_teams_status entity if the current meeting state differs from the previous state.

 </details>